 College Savings Accounts

-Paying for college can be a struggle.
-Nobody wants to repay student loans forever, not everybody is going to land a full-tuition scholarship, and federal student financial aid seldom takes care of all college costs.
-If you're a parent or relative looking ahead to cover college costs for a child, finding scholarships is a great step now, but you may also want to consider college savings plans.
+When it comes to paying for college, not every student will land a full-tuition scholarship, and federal student financial aid seldom takes care of all college costs.
+If you're a parent or relative looking ahead to cover costs and reduce loans, finding scholarships is a great step, but also consider planning ahead and research college savings plans.

-The Roth IRA, typically used as a retirement account, can also be used to save for school.
+Roth IRA's are special retirement accounts where you pay taxes on money going into your account and then all future withdrawals are tax-free.
+Roth IRAs can be used to save money for school.
 As long as you're withdrawing contributions, rather than earnings, there is no penalty if you are using the money from your IRA for educational expenses.
-However, a college savings plan might be the better way to go if you're setting up an account specifically for your student (especially since contributions to a Roth IRA must come from income the beneficiary earned from working), and dipping into your retirement funds to pay for college is widely regarded as a less than ideal choice by financial experts.
-But if you choose to take it, the option is there.
+However, a college savings plan may be a better option if you're setting up an account specifically for your student since contributions to a Roth IRA must come from the beneficiary's earned income.
+Dipping into your retirement funds to pay for college is widely regarded as a less than ideal choice by financial experts.

-The Uniform Transfer to Minors Act allows assets to be given as gifts to minors without the establishment of a trust.
-While the options explored up to this point have been savings accounts or investments, UTMA covers everything, including property.
+The Uniform Transfer to Minors Act allows a minor to receive gifts without the help of a guardian or trustee and without the establishment of a trust.
+While the aforementioned options have been either savings accounts or investments, UTMA covers everything, including property.
 An adult manages these assets in a custodial account until the owner reaches the age of 18 or 21, depending on the state.
 In the meantime, the funds in the account can be used to benefit the child, including taking care of educational expenses.
 Once the owner reaches the age of majority, the assets are theirs to use as they please.
 This can mean paying for school, or it can mean making less desirable financial choices.
 Since these assets belong to the student, they would count against them for student financial aid.